nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `UpdateCommand#execute()` <br>
   Generates a new `CommandResult` with the updated stocks message as its argument.

+* `UpdateCommand#stocksAsString()` <br>
+  Generates the updated stocks message by transforming the updated stocks into their string descriptions.

+* `UpdateCommand#createUpdatedStock()` <br>
+  Generates the updated stock based on the information of the current stock in inventory and `UpdateStockDescriptor`.

 #### UpdateCommandParser

 `UpdateCommandParser` class implements `Parser` interface. `UpdateCommandParser` class is tasked with parsing the user inputs